Skip to content Skip to footer

 Languages: French and the Guianese creole, but also other indigenous languages.

 Fun fact: French Guiana is the only territory of the mainland Americas that is still officially part of a European country and the European Union.
-French Guiana is an overseas department and region of France!
+French Guiana is an overseas department of France!

 10 Handpicked Highlights of French Guiana